Extremum Seeking Tracking for Derivative-free Distributed Optimization: Conclusions

 In this paper, we addressed a distributed optimization problem in which the cost function is unknown and agents have only access to local measurements.
-Taking inspiration from gradient tracking schemes, we proposed a novel gradient-free distributed optimization algorithm in which gradients are estimated via extremum seeking techniques.
-We analyzed the convergence properties of the proposed algorithm by using Lyapunov and averaging tools from systems theory.
-We corroborated the theoretical analysis through Monte Carlo simulations on random instances of personalized optimization problems.
-Finally, we run simulations in a ROS~2 framework for a fleet of quadrotors seeking a target.
+Taking inspiration from a continuous gradient tracking algorithm, we proposed a novel gradient-free distributed optimization algorithm in which gradients are estimated via extremum seeking.
+We analyzed the convergence properties of the proposed algorithm by using Lyapunov and averaging tools from system theory.
+We corroborated the theoretical analysis through Monte Carlo simulations on personalized optimization problems.

 \appendices

 \begin{appendix}